-The General Plan is structured to work in concert with the City's community plans.
-It provides infill and remaining new growth development guidance emphasizing the need to reinvest in existing communities.
+The General Plan is structured to work in concert with the City's community plans and other adopted plans and policies, such as mobility plans, Parks Master Plans, Climate Action Plan, and Climate Resilient SD.
+It provides guidance emphasizing the need to reinvest in existing communities.
 It has a strong sustainability focus through policies addressing transit/land use coordination; climate change; healthy, walkable communities; green buildings; clean technology industries; water and energy conservation and management; and urban forestry.
-In addition, the General Plan features protections for prime industrial lands, strategies for providing urban parks, "toolboxes" to implement mobility strategies, and policies designed to further the preservation of San Diego's historical and cultural resources.
+In addition, the General Plan features protections for prime industrial lands, strategies for providing urban parks, toolboxes to implement mobility strategies, and policies designed to further the preservation of San Diego's historical and cultural resources.